enricforn/enricforn.github.io/_posts/2019-08-09-five-lessons-learned-from-devops-journey.md

 image: /images/posts/lessons-learned-devops/header.jpg
 ---

-### In this post I write about five points I consider core to successfully adopt DevOps.
-I highly recommend you to follow these 5 core points if you want to move an organization towards a DevOps transformation.
+### In this post you will find five points considered core to successfully adopt DevOps.
+I should recommend you to follow these 5 core points if you want to move an organization towards a DevOps transformation.

 Over the past ten years I've been guided on my DevOps journey by the aim to improve development cycle of the products I've been working on, and the desire of continuous learning.

 DevOps technics and patterns are widely explained in many posts, books and podcasts.
 In this post I share five most important lessons learned in my DevOps journey.

-## 1. Measure your development processes
+## 1. Measure your development process

 Eficiency and removing waste are two main objective key results that you should pursue in your DevOps journey.
 If you want to improve your software delivery performance, it's important to drive your actions based on emphirical information.
 You should be able to measure the following metrics: